-Following is a summary of the independent reserve evaluation for the year ended December 31, 2016 as prepared by Sproule Associates Ltd. (“Sproule”)(1)(2).
-Please see Crew's reserves press release issued on February 9, 2017 for further details.
+Following is a summary of the independent reserve evaluation for the year ended December 31, 2018 as prepared by Sproule Associates Ltd. (“Sproule”)(1)(2).
+Please see Crew's reserves press release issued on February 7, 2019 for further details.

-2016 Reserves Highlights
+2018 Reserves Highlights

 Click Here for additional information regarding Reserves and Resource Disclosure.

 The Montney formation in NE BC has been identified as a world-class unconventional resource play with the potential for significant volumes of recoverable resources.
 The area includes dry gas, liquids-rich gas and light oil development opportunities, with Crew having access to all three hydrocarbon windows.
-It is one of the largest and lowest cost natural gas resource plays in North America and Crew’s land base comprises 474 net sections, ideally situated in some of the most prospective parts of the play, with good access to infrastructure and multiple egress options.
+It is one of the largest and lowest cost liquids-rich natural gas resource plays in North America and Crew’s land base comprises 300,000 net acres, ideally situated in some of the most prospective parts of the play, with good access to infrastructure and multiple egress options.

+TPIIP for the natural gas-bearing lands in the Evaluated Areas remains unchanged relative to year end 2015 at 64.3 Tcf.
 Natural gas ECR was evaluated on an unrisked and risked basis in the Resource Evaluation and was subdivided into the Maturity Subclasses of ‘development pending’ and ‘development on hold’.
-The risked ‘development pending’ natural gas ECR totaled 7.1 Tcf and the risked ‘development on hold’ ECR totaled 0.4 Tcf.
-Total risked natural gas ECR increased by 5% primarily attributable to the lands acquired through the July 2015 petroleum and natural gas rights exchange with the Province of BC.
+The risked ‘development pending’ natural gas ECR totaled 7.3 Tcf and the risked ‘development on hold’ ECR totaled 0.43 Tcf, which includes 104 bcf of ‘development pending’ natural gas and 26 bcf of ‘development on hold’ natural gas on Crew’s oil-bearing lands.

-On the oil-bearing Montney lands, TPIIP increased 3% to 7,895 MMbbl and DPIIP increased 7% to 1,613 MMbbl.
+On the oil-bearing Montney lands, TPIIP increased 1% to 7,979 MMbbl and DPIIP increased 2% to 1,647 MMbbl.
 Oil ECR was evaluated on an unrisked and risked basis in the Resource Evaluation and was subdivided into the Maturity Subclasses of ‘development pending’ and ‘development on hold’.
-The risked ‘development pending’ oil ECR totaled 19 MMbbl and risked ‘development on hold’ oil ECR totaled 4 MMbbl.
+The risked ‘development pending’ oil ECR totaled 17 MMbbl and risked ‘development on hold’ oil ECR totaled 4 MMbbl.

 Risking of the contingent resources included a quantitative assessment of the contingencies applicable to the project including evaluation drilling, corporate commitment and timing of production and development.
 Risking of the prospective resources included a quantitative assessment of these same factors, as well as a quantitative assessment of the chance of discovery.